 - Player User Interface (UI).

-There is a lot more to do to create a complete game, ready for public, but this is only building on top of the foundations we've covered here.
+Of course, there is a lot more to do to create a complete game, but this is only building on top of the foundations we covered here.

 - Make sure you read the "Get Started" section.